 The first taste

-What an odd group we were.
+What an odd group.
 I wondered what

 size and the girl resembled neither of us.
 We looked like kidnappers in the sex